edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 ## Limitations

-In conversational agent workflows, only connectors that work with Microsoft services or systems and use delegated, per-user connections support OBO authorization.
+In conversational agent workflows, support for OBO authorization applies only to *shared* managed connectors that use delegated, per-user connections to work with Microsoft services or systems.

 ## Prerequisites